Respected Cuba Expert Takes on the Miami Herald 3

 Read more here: http://www.miamiherald.com/2012/06/06/2836372/cuban-police-arrest-top-aide-to.html#storylink=cpy

-Also see the Cuba Confidential story of May 22nd, “Washington Post Clueless Again: Wants Spy Admitted to US” http://cubaconfidential.wordpress.com/2012/05/22/washington-post-clueless-again-wants-spy-admitted-to-us/
+Also see the Cuba Confidential story of May 22nd, “Washington Post Clueless Again: Wants Spy Admitted to US” https://cubaconfidential.wordpress.com/2012/05/22/washington-post-clueless-again-wants-spy-admitted-to-us/

 Washington Post Clueless Again: Wants Spy Admitted to US 4